CantFayle/react-native-send-intent/README.md

 SendIntentAndroid.sendBroadcast(intentStr)
     .then(wasOpened => {});

-// You can also specify arbitrary intent extras to be passed to the app SendIntentAndroid.sendBroadcast(intentStr,
+// You can also specify arbitrary intent extras to be passed to with the broadcast SendIntentAndroid.sendBroadcast(intentStr,
-    { timeout: { type: "int", value: 500 }, } //type should be one of ['int','short','byte','char','long','float','double']
+    { extraParam: { type: "int", value: 500 }, } //type should be one of ['int','short','byte','char','long','float','double']
     ).then(wasOpened => {});
 ```